Protect Hardwood Floors: 9 Easy Maintenance Tips in 2022

 8. Reapply wax and sealant as needed

-2. Apply the wax or sealant evenly across the floor.
-You don't want to miss any spots, as this will leave your floors vulnerable to damage.
+2. When applying the wax or sealant, do so evenly throughout the floor.
+Failing to cover all areas will leave your floors exposed to damage.

-3. Let the wax or sealant dry completely before walking on the floor.
-This usually takes a few hours, so be patient!
+3. Allow the wax or sealant to dry entirely before walking on the floor.
+It's a waiting game that usually lasts for several hours, hence it's paramount to be patient.

 9. Professional hardwood floor cleaning